Mabalacat: Education

 There are 31 educational institutions in Mabalacat: one state college, one private college, one technical training school, two secondary public, two private high schools and 25 public elementary schools divided into two districts, Mabalacat North and Mabalacat South.
 Technical Education and Skills Development Authority (TESDA) accredited institutions offering vocational-technical skills abound in the area.

-State University
+State university

-The University of the Philippines - Diliman Extension Program in Pampanga (Clark) is located in a portion of Clark Freeport Zone that is located in Mabalacat City.
+The University of the Philippines - Diliman Extension Program in Pampanga (Clark) is located in a portion of Clark Freeport Zone that is located in Mabalacat.
 It offers undergraduate courses such as BA Applied Psychology, BA Business Economics and BS Business Management.
 It also offers a non-thesis graduate course, Master in Management (MM) (University of the Philippines Diliman - Extension Program in Pampanga, 2020).